Sitetheory/Sitetheory-Docs/Tutorials/How-To-Make-An-Entity-Versionable.rst

 Add Common Trait to Parent
 ==========================

-If this parent entity has only one versionable entity (e.g. View with ViewVersion), then use the ``VersionParentInterface`` and ``VersionParentTrait``.
+If this parent entity has only one versionable entity (e.g. Content with ContentVersion), then use the ``VersionParentInterface`` and ``VersionParentTrait``.
 If this parent references more than one versionable entity, use ``MultipleVersionParentInterface`` and ``MultipleVersionParentInterface``

 .. code-block:: php
     :linenos:

     <?php
-    class View extends Base implements VersionParentInterface {
+    class Content extends Base implements VersionParentInterface {
         /**
          * Use Shared Versionable Traits.
          */